 As Torch readers know, each month, FIRE features a college or university with a particularly egregious speech code as its Speech Code of the Month.
 We use Speech Code of the Month to educate the public about the ever-present problem of speech codes on campus, but the feature also helps put public pressure on these schools to encourage revisions of these repressive policies.
 An article in our new issue of The FIRE Quarterly discusses the changes in policies FIRE has witnessed in four institutions that have been named Speech Code of the Month in the past.
 Since June 2005, Albertson […]» Read More

 FIRE’s Speech Code of the Month program has been an important vehicle for change.
 Since June 2005, five universities—Albertson College of Idaho, the University of Nevada at Reno, Massachusetts College of Liberal Arts, Jacksonville State University, and the University of Mississippi—have changed their policies after being named Speech Code of the Month.
 In addition, the president of Western Michigan University has stated that his institution will revise a policy that was named FIRE’s Speech Code of the Month for March 2007.
 Thanks to a new feature, visitors to FIRE’s website can now see our Speech Codes of the Month together […]» Read More

 February 28, 2006

 One year ago this month, FIRE launched The Torch as a decisive step into the daily debate over civil liberties on campus.
 The blog format has proved to be a great forum for FIRE staff members to introduce and follow up on FIRE cases, discuss current legal and policy issues affecting campus rights, point out interesting articles and other blog posts, and present FIRE’s reflections on campus controversies that have not been adopted as FIRE cases.
-We are especially proud of the scrutiny of misguided campus policies that has been generated by The Torch’s “Speech Code of the Month” […]» Read More
+We are especially proud of the scrutiny of misguided campus policies that has been generated by The Torch’s “Speech Code of the Month” feature—indeed, […]» Read More